Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Modal Kleene Algebra, Predicate Transformers and Invariants

 Combining (\ref{eq:wlp-cmd}) with (\ref{eq:wlp-star}) then yields, for $\mathbf{loop}\, \alpha\, \mathbf{inv}\, i = \alpha^\ast$,

 We use such annotated commands for reasoning about differential invariants and loops of hybrid programs below.

-The modal operators of $\MKA$ have, of course, a much richer calculus beyond verification condition generation.
+The modal operators of $\MKA$ have, of course, a much richer algebra beyond verification condition generation.
 For a comprehensive list see the Archive of Formal Proofs~\cite{afp:kad}.
 We have already derived the rules of propositional Hoare logic, which ignores assignments, and those for verification condition generation for symbolic execution with strongest postconditions in this setting~\cite{afp:vericomp}.
-A component for total correctness is also available, and it supports refinement proofs in the style of Back and von Wright~\cite{BackW98}.
+A component for total correctness is also available.
+It supports refinement proofs in the style of Back and von Wright~\cite{BackW98}.
+But this is beyond the scope of this article.
 The other two abstract predicate transformer algebras from Figure~\ref{fig:framework} are surveyed in the following two sections.